matomo-org/developer-documentation/docs/angularjs-getting-started.md

 * The second most important thing to understand are probably [directives](http://amitgharat.wordpress.com/2013/06/08/the-hitchhikers-guide-to-the-directive/).
 * Try to keep the number of data-bound elements low (< 200)
 * The ng-repeat directive of AngularJS is getting slow above 2500 two-way data bindings.
 * Sometimes you need some properties only in the view (HTML template).
-Try to prefix them with "view".
+Try to prefix them with `view`.
 For instance ```<div ng-show='view.showPaginator'>```
 * When Angular detects the presence of a jQuery version in your page, it uses the full jQuery implementation in lieu of jqLite.
-* "Here are two rules for filters: firstly, if the same effect can be simply achieved by decorating the underlying data, such as by adding a "formattedValue" property, then do it that way.
+* "Here are two rules for filters: firstly, if the same effect can be simply achieved by decorating the underlying data, such as by adding a 'formattedValue' property, then do it that way.
 It will always be faster because it only happens once, not multiple times per digest cycle.
 Secondly, when you do have good reasons to write a filter make sure that it is blindingly fast." --> No DOM access if possible as filters are called many many times.
 [Read more](https://www.exratione.com/2013/12/considering-speed-and-slowness-in-angularjs/)
 * Do not access the DOM within a Controller, only from directives and only if needed
 * AngularJS is unique as it does not force you to use a model but it is definitely recommend.
 There is no class to extend to create a model, still you should always use a model and keep the controller as short as possible.
 * Difference between Services, Factories, Provider: